dkandalov/slides-presenter/readme.md

 [![Build Status](https://travis-ci.org/dkandalov/slides-presenter.svg?branch=master)](https://travis-ci.org/dkandalov/slides-presenter)

+## NOTE THAT BECAUSE OF API CHANGES THIS PLUGIN IS BROKEN IN LATEST INTELLIJ VERSIONS :(

 ## Slides presenter plugin
 This is a plugin to show slides and code examples directly from IntelliJ IDEs.